LesEDK/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that changes the group owner to school for the file hello Script that changes owner to vincent and the group to staff for all files and directories in working directory Script that changes owner and the group owner of _hello to vincent and staff. _hello is in a working directory and is a symbolic link
+Script that changes owner of file hello to betty only if it is owned by user guillaume